NREL/torc/docs/quick_start.rst

    $ torc -k 94956990 workflows start
    2023-03-28 16:37:58,708 - INFO [torc.workflow_manager workflow_manager.py:99] : Started workflow

-8. Schedule HPC nodes where X below is the number of nodes to acquire with the scheduler defined in step 6.
+8. Schedule compute nodes where X below is the number of HPC jobs to start with the scheduler defined in step 6.
+Note that there could be multiple compute nodes in each HPC job.

 .. code-block:: console